silinternational/ssp-base/README.md

 Names returned by the API will be partially abbreviated to avoid giving out too much information in case a user's password is compromised.
 If the returned array is empty, the provided fallback parameters will be used.
+Note: The fallback name will not be abbreviated.

 #### Why use an AuthProc for MFA?
 Based on...